Activity 1 - Different types of food provide different amounts of energy.

 - What food might we eat in amounts more than 100g? (e.g. potatoes)

 Explain to the children that we eat different food in different amounts – sometimes known as ‘servings’.
-Point out to the children that as well as showing the energy in 100g of each food, the Energy cards also show the weight and energy for a typical ‘serving’ of each food.
+Point out to the children that the Energy cards also show a weight range for a typical ‘serving’ of each food.
+These serving ranges are for children aged 7-10 years.
 Question the children to check they can see the information:

 - Who has a food which has a serving of less than 20g?
 What is the food and the serving size?

-Discuss which food has moved (e.g. oil).
-Establish that this is because if we have a smaller or larger amount of a food or drink, the energy it provides changes.
+Establish that if we have a smaller or larger amount of a food or drink, the energy it provides changes (it goes down or up).

 Divide the children into small groups and provide each group with a copy of the Serving size and energy worksheet and a set of weighing scales.
 Provide each group with a set of the food below.
 Check that each food has a label showing the energy provided by 100g.